Looking for the healthiest cooking pans? Worried about safe cookware?

 The one potential problem with ceramic is that if it’s produced by individuals or made in a foreign country it could very well contain lead in the glaze.
 Larger, domestic producers would be the safer bet.

-Cast Iron.
-Another old-fashioned favorite, cast iron cookware is probably one of the safest cookware options available.
+Another old-fashioned favorite, cast iron cookware is probably one of the healthiest cooking pans available.
 It can also be pretty non-stick if seasoned properly.

 What is seasoning?

-Cast iron is pretty heavy (maybe cooking with it could be considered a good workout?).
+Cast iron is also pretty heavy (maybe cooking with it could be considered a good workout?).
 But overall I say no kitchen is complete without at least one or two cast iron pieces.
+I know it’s my favorite and I wouldn’t do without it.

 It’s very versatile: it can go straight from the stovetop and into the oven.
 Trust me, you can make some awesome cornbread in one of these.